HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/UseSVGFormattedFiles.md

 ## Applies to

-> HCL Digital Experience 8.5 and higher
+> HCL Digital Experience v8.5 and higher

 ## Introduction

-Out of the box, HCL Web Content Manager does not support the SVG filetypes.
+HCL Digital Experience does not support the SVG filetypes out of the box.
 These are the steps in how to have the server recognize these file types in the UI.

 ## Instructions

-Open the WebSphere Integrated Solutions console and navigate to the Resources > Resource Environment Providers > WCM WCMConfig_Service and select the "custom properties"
+1. Open the IBM Integrated Solutions Console (WAS admin console) and navigate to **Resources > Resource Environment Providers > WCM WCMConfig_Service** and select the **custom properties**.

-- Create "extensiontype.svg" with a value of "image/svg+xml"
+2. Create the custom property `extensiontype.svg` with a value `image/svg+xml`.

-- Create the variable "imageresourcecmpnt.allowedmimetypes" and set this value:
+3. Create the custom property `imageresourcecmpnt.allowedmimetypes` and set the value:

-        imageresourcecmpnt.allowedmimetypes = image/gif,image/png,image/jpeg,image/jpg,image/jpe,image/jfif,image/bmp,image/x-bmp,image/x-bitmap,image/x-xbitmap,image/x-win-bitmap,image/x-windows-bmp,image/ms-bmp,image/x-ms-bmp,application/bmp,application/x-bmp,application/x-win-bitmap,image/ico,image/svg+xml
+    `image/gif,image/png,image/jpeg,image/jpg,image/jpe,image/jfif,image/bmp,image/x-bmp,image/x-bitmap,image/x-xbitmap,image/x-win-bitmap,image/x-windows-bmp,image/ms-bmp,image/x-ms-bmp,application/bmp,application/x-bmp,application/x-win-bitmap,image/ico,image/svg+xml`

-- To the variable "image.initialFileExtensions" add the value of "SVG" to the list
+4. To the custom property `image.initialFileExtensions` add the value `SVG` to the list.

-Save all of these values.
+5. Review and save the changes to the master configuration.

+6. In the IBM Integrated Solutions Console navigate to **Environment > Virtual Hosts**.

-Click the Environment -> Virtual Hosts link. > Select the virtual host where WebSphere Portal is installed, for example: default_host.
+7. Select the virtual host where HCL Digital Experience is installed, for example: `default_host`.

-Click the MIME Types link under "Additional Properties" > Review the current MIME types.
+8. Click the **MIME Types** link under **Additional Properties**

-Check for the MIME Type image/svg+xml
+9. Review the current MIME types and check for the MIME Type `image/svg+xml`

-If is not there, so you will need to create it.
+    If it is missing, please add it as following:

-Click "New" to add a new MIME Type.
+    Click the **New** button to add a new MIME Type with the following values:

+    ```text
-MIME Type: image/svg+xml Extensions : svg svgz
+    MIME Type: image/svg+xml
+    Extensions: svg svgz
+    ```

-Restart the WebSphere Application Server server.
+10. Restart the Application Server server.

-**Additional notes:**
+**Additional information:**

-The above process has been used for the following types as well and should be applicable to other file types:
+The above process can be used for the following types as well and should be applicable to other file types:

-WCM WCMConfigService --> Custom properties the following extensiontypes were created:
+1. In the IBM Integrated Solutions Console navigate to **Resources > Resource Environment Providers > WCM WCMConfigService > Custom properties**
+2. The following extension types can be created:

-- extensiontype.webp with value image/webp
+   - `extensiontype.webp` with value `image/webp`
-- extensiontype.jxr with value image/jxr
+   - `extensiontype.jxr` with value `image/jxr`
-- extensiontype.jp2 with value image/jp2
+   - `extensiontype.jp2` with value `image/jp2`

-Then for property imageresourcecmpnt.allowedmimetypes added the following values to the end: image/webp,image/jxr,image/jp2
+3. Then for property `imageresourcecmpnt.allowedmimetypes` add the following values to the end: `image/webp,image/jxr,image/jp2`

-Under environment --> Virtual host --> default_host --> MIME Types, created MIME Types:
+4. In the IBM Integrated Solutions Console navigate to  **Environment > Virtual host > default_host > MIME Types**

+5. Created MIME Types:

-- image/webp with value webp
+   - `image/webp` with value `webp`
-- image/jxr with value jxr
+   - `image/jxr` with value `jxr`
-- image/jp2 with value jp2
+   - `image/jp2` with value `jp2`

-After adding all new types, click Apply >OK >Save.
+6. After adding all new types, click **Apply > OK > Save**.

-Click Save again to complete the changes.
+7. Save the changes to the master configuration.

-Restart the WebSphere Application Server server.
+8. Restart the WebSphere Application Server server.